samporapeli/superlist/README.md

 You can add deadlines to tasks (press S for schedule) to see which one you should work on next.

 ## State and future of the app
-- I use this for my work every day so my goal is to have the app really functional.
+- I use this for my work every day so my goal is to have the app really functional and robust.
+- It will never be robust enough, so there is functionality for making backups easily.
 - However, as this is not (yet?) a commercial project, the learning curve might be a bit steep.
 - For example the app uses only keyboard input at the moment.
 Mouse does not do anything and touchscreen platforms are not supported.
 - There are no UI animations and very little styling.
 The app can feel a bit bleak. :)